Back to news

 A run begins with a description of what you want built.
 The Product Manager agent reads it and writes a PRD.
 The Architect takes that and designs the system.
 Engineers build the components, working in parallel.
 QA tests the lot.
 The flow tracks how real software gets made, only it's running end to end on AI.

 What makes it tick is the Standard Operating Procedures (SOPs).
 These set out how agents interact, what information moves between roles, and how decisions get made.
-The project's guiding idea is blunt: "Code = SOP(Team)", encode the procedures, and you reduce the errors (MetaGPT paper).
-MetaGPT leans toward web and CRUD app generation, ships a Data Interpreter for data and ML work, and lets you define custom roles and actions for your own workflows (MetaGPT GitHub).
+The project's guiding idea is blunt: "Code = SOP(Team)", encode the procedures, and you reduce the errors (MetaGPT paper (opens in a new tab)).
+MetaGPT leans toward web and CRUD app generation, ships a Data Interpreter for data and ML work, and lets you define custom roles and actions for your own workflows (MetaGPT GitHub (opens in a new tab)).
 Pre-packaged, named SOP sets for each domain aren't spelled out as such in the docs, but the framework is built to be extended.

 Key Capabilities